lucyb/parasol/README.md

 ## How does it work?

-You'll need python 3, click, paramiko and requests.
+You'll need python 3.
+You will also need the click, paramiko and requests libraries.
 To get these, the easiest way is to run

 ``` sh
 pip install -r requirements.txt